matteing/rummy-java/README.md

 On each turn, players can look at their hand and the stack.
 They can withdraw from the deck or stack, then discard.
 If a set (three or more cards of the same rank) is found, the game will ask the user whether to lay the set or not.

+The game is over once a hand, or the deck, are empty.
+Then, hands are evaluated, and the one with the greatest points win.
+Ties are possible.
 ## Deviations from original implementation
 I implemented the game utilizing the provided interfaces, but discarded the GUI.
 The project rubric never stated the GUI as a requirement: instead, it was optional.